 There are designated environmental areas on the property, including a dam.
-Four stream crossings are proposed, but the plan otherwise respects the 75-foot riparian buffer, as required by Code.
-The onsite dam and associated pond/wetlands will be subject to modification to ensure structural integrity, as detailed in the applicant's report.
+Two stream crossings are proposed, including a street across the dam, but the plan otherwise respects the 75-foot riparian buffer, as required by Code.
+The applicant reduced the number of stream crossings from four to two from the previous version of the plan, which reduces impact on these environmental areas.
+The onsite dam and associated lake/wetlands will be subject to modification to ensure structural integrity and suitability for stormwater management, as detailed in the applicant's report.